Opel’s small, curvaceous concept dazzled the crowds at Frankfurt in 1965 and paved the way for the production GT

 Finally, the moment came.
 The drape was removed as Opel design staff presented the project – a small, curvaceous sports car.
 The room was silent as the features and the design of the car, named the Opel Experimental GT, were introduced.
-It was a concept completely different than anything ever attempted at Opel.
-When the presentation was complete those assembled broke into spontaneous applause, and the design team breathed a sigh of relief.
+It was a concept completely different from anything ever attempted at Opel.
+When the presentation was complete, those assembled broke into spontaneous applause, and the design team breathed a sigh of relief.

 A young marketing executive, Robert (Bob) Lutz suggested the car be shown at the upcoming 1965 Frankfurt IAA.
 When it was unveiled there, it was embraced by management, the press, the public and even the Americans sent over from the GM Mothership to observe the proceedings.